 Preparing for your appointment

-Here's some information to help you prepare for your appointment.
+If you have nonallergic rhinitis symptoms, here's some information to help you prepare for your appointment.

 What you can do